 Found the perfect article or film clip in a library database and want to share it with students in Canvas or on a personal class webpage?
-CCSF Library resources are exclusive to members of the CCSF community.
-To provide easy access to library resources, you will use a persistent link to the item.
+You can do this by using a persistent link.

 A persistent link connects users directly to journal articles or other items in library databases.
 When accessing these articles from home, the user will be asked to authenticate with an active RAM ID before access to the article is allowed.